 Callie Feyen lives in Ann Arbor, Michigan with her husband, Jesse, and their two daughters, Hadley and Harper.
 She is a contributing writer for Relief Journal, and Makes You Mom.
 Her writing has been featured in Altarwork, Good Letters, and Tweetspeak Poetry, and she is a LTYM DC 2014 cast member.
 Callie's first book, The Teacher Diaries: Romeo & Juliet, was published in February 2017.

-Indiana Adams used to be an actor and a fashion blogger, but now her acting skills are relegated to using scary voices when she reads aloud to her three little kids and she regularly wears yoga pants despite not practicing yoga.
-Living outside Atlanta with her kiddos and husband, Indiana has fully embraced her role as a minivan-driving, suburban soccer mom.
-She bakes a mean apple pie, can't shake a La Croix addiction, and unapologetically wears overalls often.
+Indiana Adams used to be an actor and a fashion blogger, but now she only acts like it's perfectly normal to wear yoga pants regularly despite not ever doing actual yoga.
+Living outside Atlanta with her four kiddos and husband, Indiana has reluctantly embraced her role as a minivan-driving, suburban soccer mom.
+She bakes a mean apple pie, can't shake a La Croix addiction, and unapologetically wears overalls often (when she's not in yoga pants).
 She loves turning strangers into friends and has lots of funny stories to tell.
-She writes about family life and style and what it means to live out the gospel on her lighthearted blog IndianaElsewhere.com.
+She writes about family life and style and what it means to live out the gospel in suburbia on her lighthearted blog IndianaElsewhere.com.

 Jennifer Batchelor is a native of Nashville, Tennessee.
 She’s the wife of the most patient man ever and a mom of two.
 She openly admits to being the messiest member of her household but makes up for it with baked goods.
 You can read more of her musings on motherhood, marriage and the space for grace at That Batchelor Life.